Topological invariants from non-restricted quantum groups: Relative -spherical categories and -systems

 For the second statement, let $g\in\Gr'$ and let $V$ be a simple object of $\cat_g$.
 Since $g^{-1}\neq g$, the $\Gr$-grading of $\cat$ implies that $V$ and $V^*$ are not isomorphic.
 Thus, we can apply the above argument. \end{proof} If $\cat$ is a $(\X,\qd)$-relative $\Gr$-spherical category with basic data $\{V_i,w_i\}_{i\in I}$ then the functions $\qd:\A\to \FK$ and $\bb:\A\to \FK$ can and will be considered as functions from $I$ to $\FK$ given by $\qd(i)=\qd(V_i)$ and $\bb(i)=\bb(V_i)$, respectively.

 The following theorem shows that relative $\Gr$-spherical categories are generalizations of the usual modular categories associated to restricted quantum groups. \begin{theorem} Let $\tilde{U}_q(\g)$ be the restricted quantum group associated to a simple Lie algebra $\g$ of type $A,B,C,D$, at a primitive root of unity $q$ of even order (see \cite[XI.6.3]{Tu}).
 Let $\cat$ be the modular category formed from finite dimensional representations of $\tilde{U}_q(\g)$ modulo negligible morphisms (see \cite[XI]{Tu}).
 Then $\cat$ is a $(\emptyset,\qdim)$-relative $\Gr$-spherical category with basic data where $\qdim$ is the usual quantum dimension of $\cat$ and $\Gr=\{1\}$ is the trivial group of one element.
 Here the map $\bb$ can be chosen to be the map defined in \eqref{E:defbb} or the map defined by \eqref{E:defbb} where the dimension $\dim_\FK$ is replaced with the usual quantum dimension $\qdim$. \end{theorem} \begin{proof} First, $\cat$ is a $\C$-linear pivotal category (see \cite[XI]{Tu}).
 We assign $\cat_{1}=\cat$ and then by definition $\cat$ is $\Gr$-graded.
 Also, $\cat$ is semi-simple with finitely many isomorphism classes of simple objects and so Property \ref{ID:G-sph5} of Definition \ref{D:G-spherical} holds.
 Since $\qdim$ is non zero for each simple object of $\cat$ then Equation \eqref{eq:ambi} holds by definition of $\Gfun$ and so $(\A,\qdim)$ is a t-ambi pair.
 Finally, it is shown in \cite{TW} that basic data exists. \end{proof} \begin{remark} In Subsection \ref{TTVV} we show that a relative $\Gr$-spherical category gives rise to a modified Turaev-Viro invariant.
 Let $\cat$ be the modular category of Theorem \ref{T:UsualCatGSph}.
 The original Turaev-Viro invariant is not equal to the modified invariant corresponding to $\cat$ where $\bb$ is defined as in Equation \eqref{E:defbb}.
 However, the original Turaev-Viro invariant is equal to the modified invariant arising from $\cat$ when $\bb$ is taken to be the map given by \eqref{E:defbb} where the dimension $\dim_\FK$ is replaced with the usual quantum dimension $\qdim$.
-In this case, the modified invariant does not depend on the graph in the 3-manifold. \end{remark}
+In this case, the modified invariant does not depend on the graph in the 3-manifold. \end{remark} \begin{remark}[About semi-simplicity:] The main example of relative $\Gr$-spherical categories we consider in this paper are the categories of modules over the unrestricted quantum groups at roots of unity, see Section \ref{S:RepQG}.
+These categories are not semi-simple which as we explain in this remark is an essential element of these categories.
+The state sum invariants defined in this paper only use the algebraic data of these category corresponding to their semi-simple part $\sum_{g\in\Gr \setminus \X}\catU_g$.
+Roughly speaking, we represent a 3-manifolds with a representation of its fundamental group in $\Gr$ by a $\Gr$-colored triangulation.
+Then the trick consists in using gauge transformations to always avoid the colors in $\X$.